bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 # Introduction

 There is a very strong correlation between the popularity of Blockchain and Bitcoin (cryptocurrency).
 Today, many people use these words interchangeably.
 The fact is that Bitcoin is a product of Blockchain, ie Blockchain can exists without Bitcoin and not the other way round.
-Think of Blockchain as the bricks and Bitcoin as the townhouse.
+Think of Blockchain as the bricks and Bitcoin as the house.
 With the same bricks, we could also build different type of houses.
 Technically, this means that the same technology could create other Cryptocurrencies such as Litecoin, Ethereum, Ripple...etc.

+Cryptocurrency is simply a framework that allows the transfer of value and people have been trying to do that for years.
+Many projects were unsuccessful because of the need of a fully functional decentralised system.

 Contrary to what many people thought, Satoshi didn't create the whole of Bitcoin.
 He simply bundled several existing technologies together and created an incentive for using them.
 In my opinion, his greatest contribution would be creating a system to incentivise the miners.
 Without the miners, Bitcoin will have no value and its network will not be secure (decentralised).